It appears that bad drivers live shorter lives than good drivers and not just because they get in accidents.

 The researchers say the trends discovered in the study also apply across all age groups and genders.
 Generally, women have a lower incidence of adverse driving records.
 However, the relationship between all-cause mortality and major violations is more pronounced for women than men.
 Women with major driving violations face 100 percent greater all-cause mortality rates than women who do not; men with major violations have 61 percent higher all-cause mortality rates than men who do not.

-It was also found that the more violations on an individual’s MVR, the higher the relative mortality ratio.
+Individuals in the study were segmented according to their number of driving violations, regardless of severity.
+It was found that the more violations on an individual’s MVR, the higher the relative mortality ratio.
 In particular, individuals with between two and five violations experienced 24 percent higher mortality, and those with six or more violations experienced 79 percent higher mortality ratios.
-The trends are consistent across all age groups, indicating that the number of violations is a predictor of increased mortality.
+The trends are consistent across all age groups, demonstrating that the number of violations is an important predictor of increased mortality.

 Individuals with high numbers of major driving violations represent the worst risks.
 Having just one major violation on an MVR elevates an individual’s all-cause mortality by 51 percent; while having four or more violations elevates an individual’s all-cause mortality to more than twice that of individuals without major violations.

 “Our research shows that motor vehicle records can be a reliable indicator of lifestyle risk for insurance applicants,” explained Elliott Wallace, vice president, life insurance, LexisNexis.
 “For consumers, this study offers insight into how lifestyle impacts risk and the considerations they need to make for life insurance.
 By examining the severity and number of violations on an applicant’s MVRs, a life insurer can make more accurate pricing decisions, improve risk posture and improve underwriting efficiency.”